Subword complexes via triangulations of root polytopes

 \section{Background on root polytopes}

 We follow the exposition of \cite[Section 4]{groth} in this section.
-A root polytope of type $A_{n}$ is the convex hull of the origin and some of the points $e_i-e_j$ for $1\leq i<j \leq n+1$, where $e_i$ denotes the $i^{th}$ coordinate vector in $\mathbb{R}^{n+1}$.
-A very special root polytope is the full root polytope In this paper we restrict ourselves to a class of root polytopes including $\mathcal{P}(A_{n}^+)$, which have subdivision algebras as defined in \cite{root1}.
+A root polytope of type $A_{n}$ is the convex hull of the origin and some points in $\Phi^+=\{e_i-e_j \mid1\leq i<j \leq n+1\}$, the set positive roots of type $A_n$, where $e_i$ denotes the $i^{th}$ coordinate vector in $\mathbb{R}^{n+1}$.
+An important root polytope studied by Gelfand, Graev and Postnikov in \cite{roothistory} is the full root polytope In this paper we restrict ourselves to a class of root polytopes including $\mathcal{P}(A_{n}^+)$, which have subdivision algebras as defined in \cite{root1}.
 We discuss subdivision algebras in relation to Grothendieck polynomials in Section \ref{sec:groth}.